NeoGameDevelopmentNetwork/area10_geos_apps_development/README.md

 # AREA6510 GEOS Application Development
-This is a reorganized copy of the bitbucket repository "AREA6510".
+This is a reorganized complete copy of the bitbucket repository "AREA6510".